canonical/charmed-etcd-operator/docs/how-to/tls/disable-tls.md

-# Disable encryption with TLS
+# How to disable encryption

 To disable encryption with TLS, remove the relation between `charmed-etcd` and the TLS provider on the endpoint specific to the peer-to-peer or client-to-server communication.